russgooday/wordsearch/README.md

 I did refactor the code about 5 years ago and with the knowledge I have attained since then it is certainly a candidate for another refactoring and some modernising.

+Note: I have put it through standardJS, just for a bit of a clean-up.

 [Demo here](https://rpgdigital.co.uk/development/wordsearch/index.html)